mrarslanark/mrarslanark/README.md

 ### I'm Arslan Mushtaq a.k.a ARK

 ### About Me
-I'm a Computer Scientist who loves to experiement with Technology.
+I'm a Computer Engineer who loves to experiement with Technology.
 Currently, an Android App Developer who developed two apps which are on Google Play.
 I love to talk about tech and I've spoken on Firebase, Git/GitHub, Android with Kotlin/Java, and many more topics.
 Connect with me at m.arslanmushtaqahmed@gmail.com

 <!--